 Linen Care Guide

-First and foremost it’s important that, as with all your garments, you check the care instructions label before cleaning.
-If your item is washable, there are two options for laundering your linen at home: by hand or by machine.
-With every wash, linen becomes softer and its natural beauty and lustrous quality are enhanced.
-Linen is highly absorbent and benefits from being washed separately from other fabrics, so don’t be tempted to pack in the rest of your laundry basket.
+Always check the care instructions label before cleaning.
+However, if washable, you have two options for laundering your linen at home: by hand or by machine.
 Wash in lukewarm or cold water and if possible, use mild soap or a non-biological detergent to maintain its colour.
-Remember, never bleach linen as the harsh chemicals damage and degrade the fibres of the cloth.
+Remember, never use bleach as the harsh chemicals damage and degrade the fibres of the cloth and ideally, wash it separate from other fabrics as it is a highly absorbent textile.
+If done correctly, every wash will enhance the softness, natural beauty and lustrous quality of your linen.

-Be speedy and remove your linen as soon as possible after washing from the basin or washing machine to avoid wrinkles.
+After washing, remove your linen as quickly as possible from the basin or washing machine to avoid wrinkles.
 Linen benefits from drying naturally so reshape whilst damp and lay your linens flat as they dry, which will also reduce the chances of wrinkles.

 If there’s more than a hint of creasing in your linen, don’t panic.
 For the best results, run your iron across the front and reverse whilst the linen is still a little bit damp so as to avoid burning the fabric.
 Extra wrinkles?
 Lay a damp, light-coloured cotton T-shirt over your linen before running a warm iron on steam setting across it.